njcuk9999/apero-utils/spirou/sandbox/ccf_tools/README.md

 parameter to the function _dispatch_object_).

 Download all the CCFs from the DRS.
-These files will have names will look like _2434981o_pp_e2dsff_tcorr_AB_ccf_masque_sept18_andres_trans50_AB.fits_ and they should all be in the appropriate sub-folder (unless you want to tempt devil, that should be _all_ccfs_).
+These files will have names will look like _2434981o_pp_e2dsff_tcorr_AB_ccf_masque_sept18_andres_trans50_AB.fits_ and they should all be in the appropriate sub-folder (unless you want to tempt devil, they should be in the sub-folder _all_ccfs_).

 Dispatch all CCF files into per-object folders.